aditya-10012002/aditya-10012002/README.md

 ---

 - 🔭 I’m currently working on building my skills in Web-Dev
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working with NLP.
 - ⚡ Fun fact: Sheldon Cooper from Big Bang Theory is much better at this than me.

 ---